K-Dharshini/AOA-Java-M11/EX NO 1A -Print All Numbers.md

 ## Program:
 ```
-Program to implement print all numbers
+Program to print all numbers

 Developed by: DHARSHINI K
 Register Number: 212223230047